mrspeaker/teletest/README.md

 - Good point Cotton, let's see if it pays off him.
  I can't figure out which cursor is mine haha
- It seems like sometimes you can steal someone's cursor... the postion jumps.
+ It seems like sometimes you can steal someone's cursor... the position jumps.

 Wouldn't you rather play a nice game of chess?
 - Baby steps, let's do tic tac toe first 😉